 For nearly five decades, the humanities sequence has been fundamental to honors work at Ball State.

 Taught by faculty from a wide range of departments (such as architecture, classics, English, history, and modern languages), the humanities sequence lies at the heart of the Honors curriculum.
-These courses explore the continuing themes and great ideas of Western civilization through literature, music, and the arts.
+These courses explore the major intellectual, artistic, and cultural achievements of cultures from across the globe.
 The courses include class discussion, journals, essays, and creative projects.

 Honors College students must take all three of the following courses:

 Honors College students must take two upper-division honors colloquia (2-6 credits total).
 These special classes, available for a maximum of 15 students, explore topics not normally offered, or not offered in depth, in the Ball State curriculum.
+Some of these courses also count towards the African American Studies and Women’s and Gender Studies minors.
 Some colloquia are offered year after year, but many may be offered only once while you’re at Ball State.

-The required capstone experience for each Honors College student is a senior honors project or thesis (3 credits), which is normally completed in the seventh or eighth semester.
+The required capstone experience for each Honors College student is a senior honors project (3 credits), which is normally completed in the seventh or eighth semester.

 This is an individualized opportunity to work in-depth, one-on-one with a professor of your choice on a topic that is meaningful to you.
-The project or thesis is usually—but not always—within your major or minor, and the form it takes depends upon your abilities and interests.
-Please refer to info for current students for forms and information regarding your senior project or thesis.
+The research or creative project (or a combination of the two) is usually—but not always—within your major or minor, and the form it takes depends upon your interests.
+Please refer to info for current students for forms and information regarding your senior project.

 Requirements for staying in the Honors College